Last updated on July 1st, 2026

 East Maui Beaches (Hana Highway)

 With lush rainforests, cliffs, cool roadside stands, and the famous Road to Hana, East Maui is one of the most beautiful parts of the island of Maui.
-And it has some pretty unique beaches!
+And it has some pretty unique beaches on Maui!

 Unlike the majority of the beaches on this guide, which have a golden sand and lots of palm trees, the beaches on the East side of Maui are all very unique, with epic mountain backdrops and different colored sand!